-Expense Item Guidance - In the event of emergency circumstances, when advance notice is not Hotel possible and the PEF Spec • • (Continued) approval must be obtained in writing from the Secretary-Treasurer before any reimbursement will be made.
-Internet (hotel, Internet/Wi-Fi access will not be reimbursed unle ss prior approval has airplane, train) been obtained.
-All meal expenses must be accompanied by an itemized receipt.
-The actual cost of meals plus tip of a max of 20% of the meal excluding tax will be reimbursed up to the • Meals register/computer receip imprinted on it with an it • accepted.
-If a meal is pro • - · conference, the receipt fo days, breakfast will be re dinner will be reimbursed The rates for meal reimb · Meal Dunglifort Regions 1-9 Regions 10-12 Reimbursement Breakfast Lunch \$12.00 \$20.00 \$15.00 \$23.00 Rates Dinner \$45.00 \$50.00 • · Automobile mileage to or from PEF related events will be reimbursed at the IRS standard mileage rate based on the date the expense was incurred.
-The number of miles must be included when calculating Mileage mileage.
-Also include the exact addresses of the beginning and ending · · · · · · · · · · · · · · · · · · · destinations of your trip when submitting for reimbursement for verification.
-The IRS standard mileage rate is .655 cents per mile effective January 1, 2023.
-Parking will be reimburse d with proper document cation.
-If no receipt is available, we will accept a a picture of the parking r neter.
-Parking · Note: Parking must be separated from hotel charges and entered as a separate expense item in Concur.
+Expense Item Guidance Hotel (Continued) In the event of emergency circumstances, when advance notice is not possible and the PEF Special Events team cannot book the hotel stay, approval must be obtained in writing from the Secretary-Treasurer before any reimbursement will be made.
+Internet (hotel, airplane, train) Internet/Wi-Fi access will not be reimbursed unless prior approval has been obtained.
+Meals All meal expenses must be accompanied by an itemized receipt.
+The actual cost of meals plus tip of a max of 20% of the meal excluding tax will be reimbursed up to the values noted below.
+The receipt must be a register/computer receipt that has the restaurant name and date imprinted on it with an itemized food list.
+No other receipts will be accepted.
+If a meal is provided by PEF during a meeting and/or conference, the receipt for that meal will not be reimbursed.
+On travel days, breakfast will be reimbursed if leaving home before 7AM while dinner will be reimbursed - Meal The rates for meal reimb Regions 1-9 Regions 10-12 Reimbursement Breakfast \$15.00 \$20.00 Rates Lunch Dinner \$23.00 \$50.00 \$28.00 \$60.00 Mileage Automobile mileage to or from PEF related events will be reimbursed at the IRS standard mileage rate based on the date the expense was incurred.
+The number of miles must be included when calculating mileage.
+Also include the exact addresses of the beginning and ending destinations of your trip when submitting for reimbursement for verification.
+The IRS standard mileage rate is based on the federal rate.
+Parking Parking will be reimbursed with proper documentation.
+If no receipt is available, we will accept a picture of the parking meter.
+Note : Parking must be separated from hotel charges and entered as a separate expense item in Concur.
 The hotel receipt can be attached to both the hotel and parking expense.
-Business-related subway, bus costs (not commutin ng fares) are reimbursable with receipts.
+Public Transportation Business-related subway/bus costs (not commuting fares) are reimbursable with receipts.
 Some public transit systems have receipts available, so to the extent possible, receipts should be acquired.
-In those Public instances where it is possible to acquire receipts, an expense should be Transportation sportation created within Concur and in the comment section explain that is was for subway/bus use and reason.
-Many transit systems have online systems for calculating fares and print outs of these are additionally sufficient to provide to secure reimbu rsement.
+In those instances where it is possible to acquire receipts, an expense should be created within Concur and in the comment section explain that is was for subway/bus use and reason.
+Many transit systems have online systems for calculating fares and print outs of these are additionally sufficient to provide to secure reimbursement.

 Expense Item Guidance Taxi Fares Taxi fares to and from the airport and other business-related events are reimbursable with proper documentation.
 PEF will reimburse taxi tips up to a max of 20% Taxi fares will generally not be reimbursed if PEF is already paying for a car rental.
 PEF's policy is to support a publicly regulated industry which ensures qualified, safe drivers carrying passengers in insured vehicles.
 If not available, use of ride-sharing services will be reimbursed.
 Tolls Tolls are reimbursable with proper receipt or copy of EZ Pass statement highlighting business-related charges.
-Reservations for PEF approved travel are to be made through PEF Special Events with as much advance notice as possible.
+Train Travel Reservations for PEF approved travel are to be made through PEF Special Events with as much advance notice as possible.
 Please contact SpecialEvents@pef.org to make reservations.
-PEF's policy is to purchase Train Travel the least expensive ticket available.
+PEF's policy is to purchase the least expensive ticket available.
 If you do not use the train ticket, you must cancel the reservation prior to the train departure to preserve the value of the ticket for future use or refund.